 Who: Teachers, admin, parents/guardians, and community members are welcome to serve.
-Contact the chairperson, Alison Amoroso for further information.
+Contact Curtis Carmichael, the chairperson for further information.

 When: Meeting locations and agendas will be posted one week before meetings.